leandroaf/2SVM-Controller/README.md

 # Smart Spaces Virtual Machine - Controller (2SVM-Controller)

-A 2SVM-Controller é a máquina virtual de execução de modelos para espaços inteligentes.
-Ela é parte da arquitetura distribuída da 2SVM, e foi implementada como produto da tese de doutorado de Leandro Alexandre Freitas.
+2SVM-Controller is the virtual machine for running models for smart spaces.
+It is part of the distributed architecture of the 2SVM, and it was implemented as a product of the doctoral thesis of Leandro Alexandre Freitas.

-## Requisitos:
+## Requeriments:
 * Java 7;
-* Plataforma de middleware de comunicação Core-DX-DDS;
-* Biblioteca XStream;
 * Groovy;
+* Core-DX-DDS middleware;
+* XStreamm lib;
-* Biblioteca emf.ecore.EObject.
+* emf.ecore.EObject lib.